Video Game: My Little Pony aka: My Little Pony Friendshipis Magic

 The speed boost animation for Rainbow Dash in the level-up minigame gets replaced by a Sonic Rainboom.
 You only get 5 chances to see this, though.

 Do Well, But Not Perfect: Got a pony that's at maximum level?
 Hopefully that character doesn't have a quest to play any of the mini-games coming up.
 Once the level is maxed out, that pony can't play the level-up games anymore.

-Expansion Pack: The Royal Wedding update allows players to travel to and from Canterlot once they reach level 15, and Canterlot features its own set of ponies, shops, decor, and quests that mirror the Canterlot Wedding.
+Expansion Pack: The Royal Wedding update allows players to travel to and from Canterlot once they reach level 15 - later changed to 10, and Canterlot features its own set of ponies, shops, decor, and quests that mirror the Canterlot Wedding.
 You even "battle" the Changelings.